marcusoftnet/marcusoftnet.github.io/_posts/2020-02-14-listing-and-cloning-private-github-repos---some-fun-with-bash-and-curl.md

 The [GitHub Api](https://api.github.com/) is great and a display in a well designed REST-ful interface.
 You should check it out.
 In this post I will use that API...
 Yes I have heard about `hub` and the new GitHub CLI but now I will use the simple HTTP(s) API interface.

-## Get all, even private, repositories of an organisation
+## Get all, even private, repositories of an organization

-Ok getting the respositories for an organization is just a GET request away:
+Ok getting the repositories for an organization is just a GET request away:

 ```bash
 curl -s "https://api.github.com/orgs/{orgname}/repos?per_page=200&type=all